 Mental

-Mental wellbeing considers both the emotional and cognitive state of an employee.
-Emotional wellbeing can depend on where the employee works and the design of their home office.
-One easy way to enhance mental wellbeing is to include nature (such as plants or natural light) in the office space (this concept is also known as biophilic design).
-This can help with stress reduction, cognitive function, and overall productivity.
 The cognitive state of an employee is dependent on the work they do.
-Is the work engaging, does the employee feel they are being challenged and set up to succeed?
+Is the work engaging?
+Does the employee feel they are being challenged and set up to succeed?
 If an employee is beginning to feel detached or bored with their work, one-to-one meetings with managers can help address these issues.

 Social